Botness/site/2016/new-york/notes/platforms-and-developers.md

 permalink: /about/2016/new-york/notes/platforms-and-developers/
 ---

-# Platforms & Developers
-## “How can platforms support bot developers?”
+## "How can platforms support bot developers?"

 Notes by [Meagan Gamache](https://twitter.com/meaganrgamache)